Long Island: Economy

 Long Island has played a prominent role in scientific research and in engineering.
 It is the home of the Brookhaven National Laboratory in nuclear physics and Department of Energy research.
 Long Island is also home to the Cold Spring Harbor Laboratory, which was directed for 35 years by James D. Watson (who, along with Francis Crick and Rosalind Franklin, discovered the double helix structure of DNA).
 Companies such as Sperry Corporation, Computer Associates (headquartered in Islandia), Zebra Technologies (now occupying the former headquarters of Symbol Technologies, and a former Grumman plant in Holtsville), have made Long Island a center for the computer industry.
 Stony Brook University and New York Institute of Technology conduct advanced medical and technological research.

 Long Island is home to the East Coast's largest industrial park, the Hauppauge Industrial Park, hosting over 1,300 companies which employ more than 71,000 individuals.
 Companies in the park and abroad are represented by the Hauppauge Industrial Association.
 As many as 20% of Long Islanders commute to jobs in Manhattan.
 The island's eastern end is still partly agricultural.
 Development of vineyards on the North Fork has spawned a major viticultural industry, replacing potato fields.
 Pumpkin farms have been added to traditional truck farming.
 Farms allow fresh fruit picking by Long Islanders for much of the year.
 Fishing continues to be an important industry, especially at Huntington, Northport, Montauk, and other coastal communities of the East End and South Shore.

 From about 1930 to about 1990, Long Island was considered one of the aerospace manufacturing centers of the United States, with companies such as Grumman, Republic, Fairchild, and Curtiss having their headquarters and factories on Long Island.
 These operations have largely been phased out or significantly diminished.

-The largest webmaster company in the United States is based on Long Island, there are over 1500 webmasters on Long Island (Nassau County and Suffolk County).
-Long Island is on pace to have the most webmasters in the United States, surpassing California by the year 2025.
-Long Island looks to become an eCommerce and technological hub as local universities and colleges are investing in webmaster jobs and education.